HyperCodec/genetic-rs/README.md

 }
 ```

-That is the minimal code for a working pruning-based genetic algorithm.
+That is the minimal code for a working genetic algorithm.
 You can [read the docs](https://docs.rs/genetic-rs) or [check the examples](/genetic-rs/examples/) for more complicated systems.

 ### License
 This project falls under the `MIT` license.